 Venerable Cornelius the abbot of Komel, Vologda (1537)

-For this reason the Father loves me, because I lay down my life, that I may take it again.
-No one takes it from me, but I lay it down of my own accord.
-I have power to lay it down, and I have power to take it again; this charge I have received from my Father.”
-There was again a division among the Jews because of these words.
-Many of them said, “He has a demon, and he is mad; why listen to him?”
-Others said, “These are not the sayings of one who has a demon.
+The Lord said to the Jews that came to Him: Therefore My Father loves Me, because I lay down My life that I may take it again.
+No one takes it from Me, but I lay it down of Myself.
+I have power to lay it down, and I have power to take it again.
+This command I have received from My Father.
+Therefore there was a division again among the Jews because of these sayings.
+And many of them said, “He has a demon and is mad.
+Why do you listen to Him?”
+Others said, “These are not the words of one who has a demon.
 Can a demon open the eyes of the blind?”
-It was the feast of the Dedication at Jerusalem; it was winter, and Jesus was walking in the temple, in the portico of Solomon.
-So the Jews gathered round him and said to him, “How long will you keep us in suspense?
-If you are the Christ, tell us plainly.”
+Now it was the Feast of Dedication in Jerusalem, and it was winter.
+And Jesus walked in the temple, in Solomon’s porch.
+Then the Jews surrounded Him and said to Him, “How long do You keep us in doubt?
+If You are the Christ, tell us plainly.”
 Jesus answered them, “I told you, and you do not believe.
-The works that I do in my Father’s name, they bear witness to me; but you do not believe, because you do not belong to my sheep.
-My sheep hear my voice, and I know them, and they follow me; and I give them eternal life, and they shall never perish, and no one shall snatch them out of my hand.
+The works that I do in My Father’s name, they bear witness of Me.
+But you do not believe, because you are not of My sheep, as I said to you.
+My sheep hear My voice, and I know them, and they follow Me.
+And I give them eternal life.